Budgeting in the Great Uncertainty: A Surrealistic Guide to Financial Foresight

 - Invest in finance ops literacy throughout orgs

-Deploy rolling forecasts, variance situation modeling, and adjust KPIs monthly.
-Agile isn't a software philosophy—it’s a budgeting must-do.
+Deploy rolling forecasts, variance scenario modeling, and adjust KPIs monthly.
+Agile is not just a software philosophy—it’s a budgeting imperative.

 Educate Your Teams

 Financial literacy is no longer optional for department leaders.
-Host quarterly “This Is What a Budget Is” sessions—bonus points for employing memes.
+Host quarterly “This Is What a Budget Is” sessions—bonus points for using memes.

 Medium Impact